preritdas/covidactnow/README.md

 # Covid Act Now Database Wrapper

 This package is an extremely bare-bones wrapper around Covid Act Now's database of COVID-19 related information.
+View the GitHub repository [here](https://github.com/preritdas/covidactnow), and the original post page [here](https://covidinfo.preritdas.com).

 Usage is simple.
 Install the package with `pip install covidactnow`.

+Instantiate a user object with your API key as an argument.
+You can easily generate an API key [here](https://covidactnow.org/data-api).

 ```python
 import covidactnow